 The non-AP STA receives and processes the second PASN frame and responds with the third PASN frame.
 Again the processing depends on the Base AKM as specified later in the document.
 If the processing successful, the STA responds with an integrity protected PASN third frame; Otherwise it may return an appropriate status in the Status code field (9.4.1.9) of the frame or silently drop the frame.
 The frame is integrity protected with a MIC using the Key Confirmation key (KCK) as described in 12.xx.7.2 (MIC Computation for PASN Third Frame).

 A successful PASN exchange results in establishment of PTKSA using the ephemeral keys and PMK from the Base AKM (if any).
+The lifetime of the PTKSA is shall be the minimum based on the timeout information exchanged (if any) but shall not exceed the lifetime of the PMKSA for the Base AKM.